Pukatja, South Australia

 Established as a Presbyterian mission in 1937 with enlightened practices which maintained the Pitjantjatjara language at the school and church services, Ernabella was handed over to the community in 1974 and was later named Pukatja.
 Ernabella Arts is Australia's oldest continuously running Indigenous art centre.

+Time zone

+Due to its links with the Northern Territory and proximity to the border, the APY Lands do not observe daylight savings unlike the rest of South Australia.
+The time zone observed throughout the year is Australian Central Standard Time (UTC+9:30), in line with Darwin rather than Adelaide.

 Geography

 Pukatja is in the eastern Musgrave Ranges, west of the Stuart Highway, about 30 km south of the Northern Territory border, about 330 km south-west of Alice Springs and 25 km north of Umuwa, the major administrative centre within the APY Lands.
 It is about 1400 km by road from Adelaide.

 The community sits at an elevation of about 703 metres.

 The area is prone to earthquakes, one of few areas of Australia to have experienced multiple large earthquakes in recorded history.
 In 2012 and 2013, the town experienced a 5.7 magnitude earthquake, classified as "moderate" on the Richter scale and the country's two largest earthquakes in those years.